 Using the Facility

 The Flow Cytometry Laboratory (Flow Lab) is approved by the Institutional Biosafety Committee to handle samples of biosafety level 2 (BSL2) and below.
 Cytometers create aerosols.
-You must be able to provide the Flow Lab with a Biosafety Protocol number that indicates that all materials brought to the Flow Lab are at a BSL2 or lower and approved for use on a sorter or benchtop cytometer.
+All users must be able to provide the Flow Lab with a Biosafety Protocol number that indicates that all materials brought to the Flow Lab are at a BSL2 or lower and approved for use on a sorter or benchtop cytometer.
 Please contact the Biosafety Office if necessary.

 - Attend Introduction to Flow Cytometry lecture series which is offered monthly.